 Leukaemia & Blood Cancer New Zealand do with patients and families of those affected by leukaemia and related blood conditions.
 We also field teams to conquer the Sky Tower steps, and the Fire Fighter Sky Tower steps challenges.
 These annual events raise significant funds, together with awareness for the six New Zealand adults and children diagnosed with leukaemia and related conditions every day.

 InZone Foundation is an educational initiative providing access for Maori and Pacific Island students to top academic performing state schools by housing them in zone.
 Inspired by the initiative, some of Bell Gully's junior lawyers established a structured mentoring programme for InZone Auckland Grammar School students.
-The programme has proven to be a great success, benefiting the students as well as our junior lawyers.
-We are keen to set up a similar programme for the recently established InZone programme at Epsom Girls Grammar School.
+The programme has proven to be a great success, benefiting the students as well as our junior lawyers and has now been extended to the recently established InZone programme at Epsom Girls Grammar School.

 Pacific Islands Law Students Association

-At Christmas time, we co-ordinate collection and purchase of gifts and food for the disadvantaged, on behalf of the
+At Christmas time, we co-ordinate collection and purchase of gifts and food for those who need it, on behalf of the

 Wellington City Mission.